April 2, 2020

 Gov. Whitmer Announces K-12 School Buildings to Remain Closed Through End of School Year

 Gov. Whitmer released an executive order closing K-12 school buildings across Michigan through the end of the academic year.
-While this means that face-to-face learning is done for the school year, districts will be required to create alternative learning plans and provide distance learning to students in some form.
+While this means that face-to-face learning is done for the school year, districts will be required to create continuity of learning plans and provide distance learning to students in some form.
 Each district's plan will be developed individually to address the unique needs of their student population with guidance and approval from Kent ISD.

 The full text of the order can be found on Michigan.gov: Executive Order 2020-35

 Food Plans for Kent ISD School Districts

 Families are invited to pick up meals for any child ages 18 and under, and students with disabilities ages 18-26 with an active IEP.
 The Michigan Department of Education recently granted flexibility in the federal guidelines so schools are allowed to serve meals which families can simply come pick up.